 Login Password/Signing Password - ID.me

-- For ID.me registered users, the login password and the signature password is the same.
+- For ID.me registered users, the login password and the passphrase/signing password is the same.